TikTok STEM Feed Creator Interviews

 • Wrap-up Questions (5min): Follow-up questions were asked to allow participant to reflect on their overall experience and identify ways to improve the feed or posting educational content overall.

-Application: Zoom interviews
+Application: Usertesting and Zoom interviews

 Key Findings